Eth Lloyd looks at the development opportunities administration professionals want and how they can find them

 When it comes to getting to an interview there may be a block of ‘you don’t have the qualifications/skills/experience required’.
 It can be very hard to get qualifications or formalised proof of your skills and knowledge if you can’t access professional development opportunities.
 To move to another field if it has not been planned for and you have not gained recognised proof of your skills, can be very difficult causing a ‘Catch-22’ situation.

-One person who participated in the research for my thesis noted that she had undertaken countless training courses, many of these at university level and held many ’papers’ in a wide range of subject areas.
+One person who participated in the research for my thesis noted that she had undertaken countless training courses, many of these at the university level and held many ’papers’ in a wide range of subject areas.
 However, even with all these papers over many years, she did not have a single qualification.
-This is a downside of ad hoc or just-in-time training however.
+This is a downside of ad hoc or just-in-time training.
 You can end up with a wide and valuable range of skills, but no overarching qualification which brings all of them together and makes a clear statement of those skills.

 A qualification is not the panacea to all difficulties for the administrative professional when it comes to professional development.
 What is critical is having a professional development pathway and or a goal that is being worked towards.
 A qualification can provide that pathway or goal.
 It is a recognised pathway and has a clear goal but it isn’t the only way of doing that.

 Internationally the administrative professional is predominantly female.
 There may be more men entering the profession at this stage, and in some countries the percentage of men may be higher than women, however, overall this is primarily a female occupation.
 Historically the Secretary of a country was the ‘Keeper of the Secrets’ and was the second most powerful in a country after the ruler.
-Until World War I, 1914-1918, secretaries were universally male and the role was considered quite prestigious .
-However, during that period in the Western world, women moved into the field and generally took over the role.
+Until World War I, 1914-1918, secretaries were universally male and the role was considered quite prestigious.
+During that period in the Western world, women moved into the field and generally took over the role.
 From that period, the status of the role steadily dropped and during the 1950s through to the late 1980s there was a perception that a secretary was the equivalent of an Office wife, The role of secretary during this period has been recently highlighted in the American television programme Mad Men.

-In New Zealand we have three qualifications which the administrative professional can achieve, Certificate in Business Administration and Computing, for a new entrant to the profession, Certificate in Business Administration, for the intermediate level, and Diploma in Business Administration for the higher level administrative professional.
+In New Zealand, we have three qualifications that the administrative professional can achieve, Certificate in Business Administration and Computing, for a new entrant to the profession, Certificate in Business Administration, for the intermediate level, and Diploma in Business Administration for the higher level administrative professional.
 These can be achieved through tertiary training or through assessment in the workplace recognising the skills and competencies already gathered through the many roles you have held and the work you are currently undertaking.
-There are other qualifications in business which can be moved on to, though these will mostly require formal learning through tertiary training and can lead ultimately to a Masters in Business Administration (MBA) if that is the pathway you wish to take.
+There are other qualifications in business that can be moved on to, though these will mostly require formal learning through tertiary training and can lead ultimately to a Masters in Business Administration (MBA) if that is the pathway you wish to take.
 There are of course qualifications in project and event management which have relevance to the administrative professional, and there are qualifications in small business where an individual may wish to run their own business.

 The important part for every administrative professional is to decide where they would like to get to, what their goal is and then decide what specific training and development they require to get there.
 Becoming the Executive Assistant to the Chief Executive requires planning and development of skills as does becoming a manager or working in event or project management.
 It is about ensuring you have the skills required to do the job to the best of your ability, and that may mean that you have to make the decision to put your own professional development needs first and ask for help and support to achieve them.